Investment Planning: Important considerations for your strategy.

 Yes, it does.
 It can be a little overwhelming and complex as you introduce new goals (often on different timelines), and different types of investments.
 This is why as people begin to accumulate wealth they often begin working with a financial advisor, which is smart—but can also be expensive.

 Before you make that decision, be sure you understand the fee structure and what that will cost you in the long run.
 OR.
-You could partner with Range for one flat fee, which gives you access to a team of advisors and tools to help with all aspects of your wealth management.
+You could partner with Range for one flat fee.
+Range is a fiduciary which provides both investment management and investment planning options in addition to a team of advisors and tools to help with all aspects of your wealth management.

 It’s our website, we’re allowed to self-promote :)